 Notes

 - Flour: For best results, measure with a kitchen scale.
 Otherwise, fluff the flour in the container with a fork, before gently spooning it into a measuring cup and levelling off with the back of a knife.
+(To see ingredients listed by weight, make sure you select "Metric" - rather than "US Customary" - on the Recipe Card).

 - Butter: Use unsalted butter for best results.
 In a pinch, you can substitute with the same quantity of salted butter.
 If using salted butter, continue to use the same amount of salt that the recipe calls for.
 It'll be a bit saltier, but the flavor difference won't be significant.